 This Water Education Initiative will provide more news content for both print and radio shows.
-It will introduce the video vignettes produced by Roundtable and partners addressing many aspects of Rio Grande Basin water to the campus community, for use in courses and educational programs.
+It will introduce the video vignettes produced by the Rio Grande Basin Roundtable and partners addressing many aspects of Rio Grande Basin water to the campus community, for use in courses and educational programs.